NLincoln/fragmentum/docs/the-new-api.md

 ).serialize();
 ```

-But I've since decided that this query builder just... _isn't_ what I want.
-It works _great_ for large queries (which was my original purpose), and
-it has a nice, immutable API, but something felt missing.
+But I've since decided that this query builder just... wasn't what I wanted.
+It worked _great_ for large queries (which was my original purpose),and it had a nice, immutable API, but something felt missing.
 You see, I didn't just want a full query builder, I wanted an API that
 could be used as a base for a full ORM and a set of related tools.
 The first version of fragmentum didn't cut the mustard.

 With that in mind, and after a few months of thought, I went back to the drawing board.
 Here's what I drew: